tripleee/sloshy/README.md

 The threshold is currently set to 12 days since the previous message, to leave some leeway for possible accidents
-(the freeze happens after 14 days of inactivity).
+(the freeze happens after 14 days of inactivity;
+the threshold is lower for rooms with only very few messages).

 ## Configuring Sloshy